Siteseen Logo

 Old Immigrants vs New Immigrants

-Theodore Roosevelt was the 26th American President who served in office from September 14, 1901 to March 4, 1909.
-One of the important events during his presidency was the Immigration Act of 1907 which established the Dillingham Commission Report which raised the issue of Old Immigrants vs New Immigrants.
+Old Immigrants vs New Immigrants: The Immigration Act of 1907 established the Dillingham Commission Report which raised the issue of Old Immigrants vs New Immigrants.

 Definition and Summary of the Old Immigrants vs New Immigrants